-Cassandra joined TCPD in February of 2005.
-She began working in the dispatch center, and appointed as the Records Coordinator in 2020.
-Cassandra still retains certifications for Indiana Data & Communication Systems (IDACS) and Emergency Medical Dispatch (EMD) which is required for the dispatch operators.
-Along with her administrative duties for records, Cassandra fills in as needed in the dispatch center.
-Cassandra also serves as the assistant local coordinator with Indiana State for the IDACS system, and CJIS Security System.
-You can contact Cassandra Dickenson by using the contact form below:
+Heather joined TCPD in November of 2016.
+She began working in the dispatch center, and appointed as the Records Coordinator in 2021.
+Heather still retains certifications for Indiana Data & Communication Systems (IDACS) and Emergency Medical Dispatch (EMD) which is required for the dispatch operators.
+Along with her administrative duties for records, Heather fills in as needed in the dispatch center.
+Heather also serves as the assistant local coordinator with Indiana State for the IDACS system, and CJIS Security System.
+You can contact Heather Douglas by using the contact form below:

 Lt.
 Detective Hammack has been with the Tell City Police Department since 2004, when he joined the Tell City Police Department Reserve Division.
 He was hired as a full time officer in May of 2006 and graduated from the Indiana Law Enforcement Academy in December of that same year.
 Lt.
 Detective Hammack earned his Instructor Development Certification through the Indiana Law Enforcement Academy and serves as the department’s firearms instructor.
 Lt.
 Detective Hammack was promoted to the position of Detective in 2018 and has received awards such as the “Life Saving Medal” and “Citation of Commendation” during his tenure at the department.